Martin hits 2 HRs, Vanderbilt beat Louisville 3-1 in CWS

 “Austin in that moment right there, his ability just to center on the baseball, not understanding the rhythm of the pitch and the speed, that’s a clutch moment,” Corbin said.
 “Those are different people that do those things.
 That’s not common.”

-Vandy starter Fellows (13-1), a sixth-round draft pick of the San Diego Padres this month and the national wins leader, bounced back from a rough outing in an 18-5 loss to Duke in the super regional opener June 7.
+Vandy starter Drake Fellows (13-1), a sixth-round draft pick of the San Diego Padres this month and the national wins leader, bounced back from a rough outing in an 18-5 loss to Duke in the super regional opener June 7.

 No. 7 Louisville (49-17) had base runners in six of Fellows’ seven innings but found a semblance of rhythm only in the fifth.
 No. 8 batter Justin Lavey started things with a double and scored on Henry Davis’ base hit to tie it.
 Lucas Dunn and Logan Wyatt followed with singles to load the bases with one out, but Fellows got the Cards’ 3- and 4-hole batters to fly out and ground out to snuff the threat.

-“That was definitely the turning point in the game where we missed out on an opportunity,” Henry said, “but I still felt like we could win.
+“That was definitely the turning point in the game where we missed out on an opportunity,” Davis said, “but I still felt like we could win.
 I think everybody still felt like we could win after that point.
 Everybody seemed like they were seeing the ball, getting good swings, putting good at-bats together.”

 Fellows allowed six singles and a double, walked one and struck out six before the bullpen took over.
 All-SEC closer Tyler Brown worked the ninth for his 15th save.